-In common with practice in most common law jurisdictions, the SPA normally includes extensive warranties that are set out in a relatively standard format (supplemented by certain Target or sectoral-specific additions) relating to the business and affairs of the Target.
-The existence of a due diligence exercise does not usually change this, as liability is not usually accepted by the Vendor for information made available (possibly to a number of potential suitors) at the due diligence stage.
+In common with practice in most common law jurisdictions, the SPA normally includes extensive warranties that are set out in a relatively standard format (supplemented by certain target or sectoral-specific additions) relating to the business and affairs of the target.
+The existence of a due diligence exercise does not usually change this, as liability is not usually accepted by the vendor for information made available (possibly to a number of potential suitors) at the due diligence stage.
 In addition, as indicated earlier, the principle of caveat emptor applies.

-Warranties are usually a series of statements about the Target, its business and affairs, and the shares being sold.
-Disclosures specific to the Target are then made in a separate document usually known as a disclosure letter, which is prepared by the Vendor and negotiated and agreed with the Purchaser before the signing of the SPA.
-The liability of a Vendor to a Purchaser is, therefore, usually limited to the extent of the matters fairly disclosed in the disclosure letter.
+Warranties are usually a series of statements about the target, its business and affairs, and the shares being sold.
+Disclosures specific to the target are then made in a separate document, usually known as a disclosure letter, which is prepared by the vendor and negotiated and agreed with the purchaser before the signing of the SPA.
+The liability of a vendor to a purchaser is, therefore, usually limited to the extent of the matters fairly disclosed in the disclosure letter.
 The warranties can satisfy two key objectives:

-- (i) apportionment of risk and liability as between the Vendor and Purchaser by providing a contractual remedy of damages for any breach of warranty; and - (ii) gathering information on the Target.
-Notwithstanding extensive due diligence it is often the case that issues will only come to light when a Vendor considers the warranties.
+- (a) apportionment of risk and liability as between the vendor and purchaser by providing a contractual remedy of damages for any breach of warranty; and - (b) gathering information on the target.
+Notwithstanding extensive due diligence, it is often the case that issues will only come to light when a vendor considers the warranties.

-Typical warranties sought by a Purchaser in relation to a Share Sale would include, among others, the following:
+Typical warranties sought by a purchaser in relation to a share sale would include, among others, the following:

-- Capacity of Vendors (and Purchaser), and title to the shares/asset:
+- capacity of vendors (and purchaser), and title to the shares/asset;

-- Corporate governance and compliance with laws;
+- corporate governance and compliance with laws;

-- Accounting provisions, debts, profits, encumbered assets/shares and financial records of the Company;
+- accounting provisions, debts, profits, encumbered assets/shares and financial records of the company;

-- Employment;
+- employment;

 - IP/IT and licensing;

-- Property;
+- property;

-- Pensions;
+- pensions;

-- Litigation;
+- litigation;

-- · Environmental; and - Tax.
+- environmental; and

+- tax.

-In relation to Asset Sales, warranties are more tailored to the specific assets in question.
+In relation to asset sales, warranties are more tailored to the specific assets in question.

-The main purpose and effect of the warranties therefore is to impose legal liabilities upon the Vendors, and to provide the Purchaser with a remedy if statements made by the Vendors prove to be incorrect, reducing the value of the Target.
-Where there is a particular concern over any potential liability or defect that a Vendor has disclosed, it will often be addressed through a specific indemnity.
+The main purpose and effect of the warranties therefore is to impose legal liabilities upon the vendors, and to provide the purchaser with a remedy if statements made by the vendors prove to be incorrect, reducing the value of the target.
+Where there is a particular concern over any potential liability or defect that a vendor has disclosed, it will often be addressed through a specific indemnity.

-5.5.2 Warranty Limitations
+5.5.2 Warranty limitations

-The warranties provided by a Vendor are usually limited in time and scope.
+The warranties provided by a vendor are usually limited in time and scope.